gnamikawa/Note-Identification-Test/README.md

 A Python application to help musicians practice note reading using a MIDI keyboard.

+Best combined with a statistics visualization tool.
+Recommended for use with Grafana.
+Anything that supports CSV should be compatible.

 ## Features

 - Real-time MIDI input detection
 - Visual note display using musical notation
-- Performance tracking and logging
+- Success rate tracking and logging
-- Multiple octave range support (A0-C8)
 - Automatic MIDI device detection and connection
-- Session-based practice tracking

 ## Requirements